Guinea Fowl Baked with Thirty Cloves of Garlic

 First of all dry the guinea fowl as much as possible with kitchen paper and season it well.

 Next, melt the butter and oil in the casserole, then, keeping the heat fairly high, brown the guinea fowl carefully on all sides.
 This will seem a bit awkward, but all you do is protect your hands with a cloth and hold the guinea fowl by its legs, turning it into different positions until it is a good golden colour all over; this will take 10-15 minutes in all.
 After that, remove the guinea fowl from the casserole, add the cloves of garlic and rosemary sprigs, toss these around, then replace the guinea fowl and sprinkle the chopped rosemary all over.
 Next, pour the wine all around it and let it gently come up to simmering point.
-You can also watch our video showing you how to prepare garlic in our Cookery School Video on the right.
+You can also watch how to prepare garlic in our Cookery School Video on this page.

 Meanwhile, place the flour in a bowl and add 5 fl oz (150 ml) of cold water – it should be enough to make a soft but not sticky dough – then divide the dough into 4 and roll each piece into a cylinder about 9 inches (23 cm) long on a lightly floured surface.
 Now position these all around the rim of the casserole – it doesn't matter what they look like.